UMass Boston Web Brand Manual

 For help finding and sizing branded images, fill out a Web Services Request.

-Profile pictures for Twitter need to be 128x128 pixels, or they will be cut off.
+Profile pictures for Twitter need to be 400x400 pixels, or they will be cut off.
+Banner images for Twitter need to be 1500x500 pixels.

-Sized versions of the UMass Boston logo in approved colors are available here.
-(Right click on the image, click on "Save image as," save the image to a folder or your desktop, and then upload to Twitter.)
+Sized versions of the UMass Boston logo in approved colors are available here, click on the links below:

 For help finding and sizing branded images, and creating a custom branded background, fill out a Web Services Request.

-The “avatar” on YouTube needs to be 150x150 pixels or the image will be cut off.
+The “avatar” on YouTube needs to be 800x 800 pixels or the image will be cut off.

 You can change the avatar by clicking on “Settings,” and then looking under the “Appearance” tab.